bporterfield/watch-claude-think/TECHNICAL_GUIDE.md

 ## Overview

-This guide provides comprehensive implementation details for developers working on watch-claude-think.
-For high-level architecture decisions, see [ARCHITECTURE.md](./ARCHITECTURE.md).
+Implementation details for developers working on watch-claude-think.
+For architecture decisions, see [ARCHITECTURE.md](./ARCHITECTURE.md).

 ## Technologies